kangzhiq/NNCSL/README.md

 2. Source the index files in the corresponding config files Change `subset_path` and `subset_path_cls` to the corresponding path.
 Please note that these two parameters should be consistent.

+### Reproduction
+The training log files are shared in the /log directory for debugging reproduction issues.
+Please don't hesitate to contact us if you find any further difficulties.

 ### Work in progress
 We will keep updating our repository to make it easier to use and to share our recent progress on this project.
 1. Using standard reservoir replay buffer